sky-dream/sphinx-pages/source/examples/design.rst

 .. note:: design demo to generate the sphinx page with GitHub CI actions and show by GitHub Pages.

-    update the readme, try to trigger the sphinx build for the github pages
+    update the readme, try to trigger the sphinx build for the github pages. add some changed again.